IMPIMBA/ogrt/README.md

 1. Make sure you have a working installation of go
 2. go get "github.com/BurntSushi/toml"
 3. go get "github.com/golang/protobuf/proto"
+4. go get "github.com/vrischmann/go-metrics-influxdb"
-4. Run 'build.sh' in the 'server' directory
+5. Run 'build.sh' in the 'server' directory
-5. Your server binary is 'server/ogrt-server'
+6. Your server binary is 'server/ogrt-server'
-6. For guidance on how to configure the outputs check ogrt.conf in the server directory.
+7. For guidance on how to configure the outputs check ogrt.conf in the server directory.

 ## Running